rhtsid18-dev/eslint-documentation/README.md

 - A formatter will not help you in enforcing Code-Quality rules but only formatting rules.
 - And as per my current understanding, a Linter will not fully help you with formatting rules also.
 - [This](https://prettier.io/docs/en/comparison.html) link comparision between the two on Prettier's official documentation exlains this perfectly.
-- [This](https://dev.to/andrewbaisden/how-to-use-eslint-and-prettier-for-code-analysis-and-formatting-1b4g) is also a good article on setting them up both for the project and sheds more light on what is the difference between the 2.
+- <u>**[This](https://dev.to/andrewbaisden/how-to-use-eslint-and-prettier-for-code-analysis-and-formatting-1b4g) is a good article on setting them up both for the project and sheds more light on what is the difference between the 2.**</u>

 ## How to install and use ESLint in your Javascript project: -